The Casements: The Rockefeller era

 It was in this home that Rockefeller eventually died in his sleep on the morning of May 23, 1937.
 The Rockefeller family sold The Casements in 1939.

 Later history

+Maud van Woy purchase The Casements on November 8, 1940 to establish Casements Junior College and Preparatory School.
+In December 1942, van Woy was sued for failure to meet a $10,000 promissory note for The Casements property, triggering a clause that required her to pay the $30,000 loan balance in full ($ in today's money).
+She solved her financial problems by closing another school she owned in Washington, D.C. and moving its students to Casements Junior College.

 Over the next 20 years, The Casements served as a girls' preparatory school and a home for the elderly.
 In 1959 the property was purchased by the Hotel Ormond Corporation with plans for development, but those plans never materialized.
 In 1973, The Casements was placed on the National Register of Historic Places.
 The next year, it was purchased for $500,000 by the City of Ormond Beach, which eventually restored it until October 1979 to serve as a cultural and community center.

-In 2009 The Casements underwent a $1.1 million renovation project.
+In 2009, The Casements underwent a $1.1 million renovation project.

 The gardens

 The Casements gardens are an authentic restoration of a two-acre garden along the Halifax riverfront that belonged to John D. Rockefeller Sr. in the early 1900s.
 The gardens feature citrus trees, a grand promenade, streams and small bridges and a variety of seasonal flower displays during the year.